kalimahapps/phpkit/README.md

 </a>
 </p>
 <br>
-A collection of extensions for PHP.
+A collection of extensions for PHP development in Visual Studio Code.
 <br>
 <br>